ddebeau/zfs_uploader/README.md

    S3 storage class.
 #### max_multipart_parts : int, default: 10000
    Maximum number of parts to use in a multipart S3 upload.
+#### recursive : bool, default: false
+   Backup nested ZFS datasets and volumes along with the given one.

 ### Examples
 #### Multiple full backups